tigi/dash-dependent-gauges/README.md

+## Dash dependent Gauges
-dash-dependent-gauges was my exercise to let a user select two values, display the selected values in a Gauge and have a third output Gauge which shows the average of the two selected values.
+Dash dependent Gauges is just a simple exercise to create two dependent Gauges, with a slider to manipulate the value and a third Gauge to show the average value.